MehranJanfeshan/aws-cdk-typescript-sample/README.md

-# Welcome to your CDK TypeScript project!
+# CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+This is a simple project to show how create simple AWS stack

 The `cdk.json` file tells the CDK Toolkit how to execute your app.